buddh4/lyvely/packages/applications/docs/docs/dev/framework/modules.md

 - `@lyvely/web`: The core web package is used for:
   - Module registration
   - Registration of menu entries
-  - UI component registrations
   - UI layout registrations
   - Registration of routes and guards
   - Registration of specific interfaces as content types and features, among other functionalities.
+  - Provides the `LyvelyWebApp` for starting the web application.
 - `@lyvely/ui`: This package contains core UI components for a seamless integration.
 - Its own `interface` package, which is used for importing clients and models to handle validation and domain logic.

 :::note
 For added convenience, the `@lyvely/web` module re-exports the `@lyvely/interface` module, eliminating the need for explicit imports of the core `interface` package within a modules `web` package.
+It is a recommended practice to follow this strategy in your own modules.
 :::

 ### Web Module